Are Project Management Degrees Worth the Investment?

 Many courses will assume little to no prior knowledge so you can expect to cover the basics of project management before quickly moving on to the more advanced subjects.

-Degree assessments take a variety of formats so research what your course will expect from you.
+Degree programs take a variety of formats so research what your course will expect from you and what fits best with your personality and time schedule.
 You may have essays to do, a long dissertation or a research project.
 Some courses that involve work placements require students to write up their experiences.

 There may also be some reflective work analyzing the successes (or otherwise) or class projects where you work in small groups.